Is Florence Worth Visiting? Here’s All You Need to Know

 The Medici family transformed Florence into the cultural hotspot that it is.
 The family members were avid patrons of Renaissance culture and art, supporting artists.
 Some artists under the Medici patronage were Leonardo da Vinci, Michelangelo, and Botticelli.

-One of the reasons the Medici to political power was their legacy in banking and commerce.
-Their legacy in banking was the foundation for their influence and wealth.
+One reason the Medici’s rose to political power was their legacy in banking and commerce.
+Banking was the foundation for their wealth.
 With two Popes in the family, the Medici’s influence expanded to the broad Italian and European political landscape.

 With all that said, visiting Florence allows you to see the deep influence of the Medici family.